 ''I express myself through music.
 It liberates me in ways that words simply cannot.
 For me, a world without music is no world at all.
 Through a simple but powerful message, music is what connects people and we, the musicians, are the messengers.''

-Rachel recently obtained her Master of Music in classical voice performance at the Conservatoire de Musique de Montréal and her Master of Music at the Conservatorium van Amsterdam, with honors.
-During this period, she performed at the Bimhuis in Amsterdam and was the soloist in Mozart's Davide Penitente, with Koor Meneer de Wit and the Mozart orchestra, directed by Ivo Meinen, at the Zuiderkerk and the Dominicuskerk, in Amsterdam.
+Rachel obtained her Bachelor of Music in classical voice performance at the Conservatoire de Musique de Montréal and her Master of Music at the Conservatorium van Amsterdam, with a mention of excellence.
+During this period, she performed at the Bimhuis in Amsterdam and was a soloist in Mozart's Davide Penitente, with Koor Meneer de Wit and the Mozart orchestra, directed by Ivo Meinen, at the Zuiderkerk and the Dominicuskerk, in Amsterdam.
 The young singer has also distinguished herself in several international competitions including the Concours International de Chant Lyrique de Canari (Public's Choice Award), the Compétition Nouvelles Étoiles (first place), the Neapolitan Masters Competition (second place), the Progressive Musicians Carnegie Hall Competition (second place), the Concours du Chœur de la Montagne (first place), the Concours Musical de Sherbrooke (first place) and the Pierre-de-Saurel Music Competition (second place).

 Her first big appearance was in 2018, when she sang the aria Zerfliesse mein Herze from Bach's Johannes-Passion during the Montreal Bach Festival, directed by Julian Prégardien, at the Church of St. Andrews and St. Paul and at the Abbaye de Saint-Benoît-du-Lac, in Montreal.
-Throughout the last years, Rachel was also seen performing the the leading roles of the Noémie in Massenet’s Cendrillon, Papagena and Knabe Zwei in Mozart's Die Zauberflöte and Ida in Strauss's Die Fledermaus.
+Throughout the last years, Rachel was also seen performing the leading roles of the Noémie in Massenet’s Cendrillon, Papagena and Knabe Zwei in Mozart's Die Zauberflöte and Ida in Strauss's Die Fledermaus.